Tyrrrz/CliFx/Readme.md

 1337
 ```

-You can also specify the `showHelp` parameter to instruct whether to show the help text after printing the error:
+You can also specify the `showHelp` parameter to instruct whether to show the help text for the current command after printing the error:

 ```c#
 [Command]